-- (a) Includes the effect of the following acquisitions prospectively from their respective dates of acquisition: (1) certain companies acquired from MichCon Pipeline Company in November 2009; (2) the Wattenberg pipeline acquired from Buckeye Partners, L.P. in January 2010; (3) an additional 5% interest in Collbran Valley Gas Gathering LLC, acquired from Delta Petroleum Company in February 2010; (4) the Raywood processing plant and Liberty gathering system acquired in June 2010; (5) an additional 50% interest in Black Lake Pipeline Company, or Black Lake, acquired from an affiliate of BP PLC in July 2010; (6) Atlantic Energy acquired from UGI Corporation in July 2010; (7) Marysville Hydrocarbons Holdings, LLC acquired on December 30, 2010; (8) the DJ Basin NGL Fractionators acquired in March 2011; and (9) the Mont Belvieu fractionators acquired in July 2012. - Prior to our acquisition of an additional 50% interest in Black Lake, in July 2010, we accounted for Black Lake under the equity method of accounting.
-Subsequent to this transaction we account for Black Lake as a consolidated subsidiary. - (b) Includes the effect of the commodity derivative instruments related to the Southeast Texas storage business acquired from DCP Midstream, LLC in March 2012 and the NGL Hedge acquired from DCP Midstream, LLC in April 2009.
-The NGL Hedge was a fixed price natural gas liquids derivative by NGL component which commenced in April 2009 and expired in March 2010. - (c) We hedge the proportionate ownership of East Texas.
+- (a) Includes the effect of the following acquisitions prospectively from their respective dates of acquisition: (1) the Wattenberg pipeline acquired from Buckeye Partners, L.P. in January 2010; (2) an additional 5% interest in Collbran Valley Gas Gathering LLC, acquired from Delta Petroleum Company in February 2010; (3) the Raywood processing plant and Liberty gathering system acquired in June 2010; (4) an additional 50% interest in Black Lake Pipeline Company, or Black Lake, acquired from an affiliate of BP PLC in July 2010; (5) Atlantic Energy acquired from UGI Corporation in July 2010; (6) Marysville Hydrocarbons Holdings, LLC acquired on December 30, 2010; (7) the DJ Basin NGL fractionators acquired in March 2011; (8) the remaining 49.9% interest in East Texas from DCP Midstream, LLC in January 2012; (9) a 10% ownership interest in the Texas Express Pipeline from Enterprise Products Partners, L.P. in April 2012; (10) a 12.5% interest in the Enterprise fractionator and a 20% interest in the Mont Belvieu 1 fractionator, from DCP Midstream, LLC in July 2012; (11) the Crossroads processing plant and 50% interest in CrossPoint Pipeline, LLC, acquired from Penn Virginia Resource Partners, L.P. in July 2012; and (12) a 33.33% interest in the Eagle Ford system from DCP Midstream, LLC in November 2012. - Prior to our acquisition of an additional 50% interest in Black Lake, in July 2010, we accounted for Black Lake under the equity method of accounting.
+Subsequent to this transaction we account for Black Lake as a consolidated subsidiary. - (b) Includes the effect of the commodity derivative hedge instruments related to the Eagle Ford system, including the Goliad plant, acquired from DCP Midstream, LLC in November and December 2012, and the Southeast Texas storage business acquired from DCP Midstream, LLC in March 2012. - (c) Prior to the acquisition of the remaining 49.9% limited liability company interest in East Texas in January 2012, we hedged the proportionate ownership of East Texas.
 Results shown include the unhedged portion of East Texas owned by DCP Midstream, LLC.
-Our consolidated results depict 75% of East Texas unhedged in all periods prior to the second quarter of 2009 and 49.9% of East Texas unhedged from the second quarter of 2009 through 2011. - (d) Includes the 40% limited liability company interest in Discovery from DCP Midstream, LLC for all periods presented, as well as our proportionate share of the earnings of Black Lake through July 2010.
-Earnings for Discovery and Black Lake include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the investments. - (e) Includes the net income attributable to our additional 25.1% limited liability company interest in East Texas prior to the date of our acquisition from DCP Midstream, LLC in April 2009; the initial 33.33% interest in Southeast Texas prior to the date of our acquisition from DCP Midstream, LLC in January 2011; the remaining 66.67% interest in Southeast Texas and commodity derivative instruments prior to the date of our acquisition from DCP Midstream, LLC in March 2012.
+Our consolidated results depict 49.9% of East Texas unhedged in all periods from the first quarter of 2010 through the first quarter of 2011. - (d) Includes our proportionate share of the earnings of our unconsolidated affiliates.
+Earnings include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the investments. - (e) Includes the net income attributable to the initial 33.33% interest in Southeast Texas prior to the date of our acquisition from DCP Midstream, LLC in January 2011; and the remaining 66.67% interest in Southeast Texas and commodity derivative hedge instruments prior to the date of our acquisition from DCP Midstream, LLC in March 2012.